Aleph-Alpha/pharia-kernel-sdk-py/docs/source/04-how_to.md

 ## Tools

-The Kernel and SDK offer support for function calling and tool invocations.
+The Engine and SDK offer support for function calling and tool invocations.
 Details on how tools can be made available via MCP can be found in the [Tool Calling](03-core_concepts.md#tool-calling) section of the core concepts.

 ### Automatic Tool Calling